-A. No. Instead of subjecting the SALi suspension system to a series of vibrations they simply dropped a heavy weight onto the suspension unit so that it was compressed once.
+Instead of subjecting the SALi suspension system to a series of vibrations they simply dropped a heavy weight onto the suspension unit so that it was compressed once.
 Consequently the deterioration in performance caused by using poor materials did not show up.

 Reference 2 above, page 4.

 This promise of “outstanding performance and a good prospect in engineering practice” should be a wakeup call to a sleepy Britain.
 China is developing know-how that could take engineering jobs from Britain as we move out of recession.